5 Steps to Redecorate Your Living Room for Zero Dollars

 You can also have TWO focal points, in which case, one is the primary focal point and one is the secondary focal point.
 You’ll want to give priority to the primary one.

 Once you have your focal point in mind, you can then arrange your furniture accordingly.

 And please remember, these are GUIDELINES, not rules.
 No spankin’ with wet noodles if you can’t check off every box, these are just ideas to help you see your room in a new way and MAYBE make a few adjustments to make it even better!

 STEP 3 REPOSITION YOUR FURNITURE

-If your main piece of furniture is off-center, your room will feel off-balance.
+If your main piece of furniture is off-centre, your room will feel off-balance.
 I’m always amazed at how shoving a sofa 2-3 feet to the left or right can make a MASSIVE DIFFERENCE in the flow and energy of a room.
-If you CAN’T center your main piece (ie: you have a corner fireplace), it’s okay, I forgive you.
+If you CAN’T centre your main piece (ie: you have a corner fireplace), it’s okay, I forgive you.

 For a practice in BALANCE, which we’ll be chatting about in Step 3, I want you to draw an invisible line down the middle of the above room, right through the TV and fireplace.
 Notice that although different pieces were used, each SIDE of the room/focal point is balanced, so that one side doesn’t visually weigh more than the other.

 A few things to notice in the above display…

 - the two chairs with cushions/side table visually balance the sofa on the other side